-7.1 Dynamic Policy API
+7.1 Dynamic Policies API

 7.1.1 Overview

-A RTC AF shall support the Dynamic Policy API over the RTC-3 and RTC-5 interfaces, as defined in the present sub-clause.
+An RTC AF shall support the Dynamic Policy API over the RTC-5 interface, as defined in the present sub-clause.
 The Dynamic Policy API allows both the MSH and the trusted ICE or WebRTC Signaling Server AS to request a specific QoS and charging policy to be applied to the data flows of an RTC session.
 The API defines a set of data models, resources, and the related procedures for the creation and management of the dynamic policy request.

 The RTC AF uses either the Npcf_PolicyAuthorization API over N5, or the Nnef_AFSessionWithQoS over N33 interface to request the allocation of the dynamic policy with the PCF.

-The security procedures as described in clause 13.4 of TS33.501 shall apply for the Dynamic Policy API over both RTC-3 and RTC-5 interfaces.
+The security procedures as described in clause 13.4 of TS33.501 shall apply for the Dynamic Policy API over RTC-5 interface.

-7.1.2 Resource structure

-The Dynamic Policies API is accessible through the following URL base path:

-{apiRoot}/3gpp-rtc35/{apiVersion}/dynamic-policies/

-The table below specifies the operations and the corresponding HTTP methods that are supported by this API.
-The sub-resource path specified in the second column shall be appended to the URL base path.

-Table 6.3-1: Operations supported by the Dynamic Policies API
+This procedure is an extension of the Dynamic Policies API as specified in TS26.512 clause 11.5.

+NOTE: RTC AF can reuse the RTC-5 APIs for RTC-3.